MaceKuailv/seaduck/_sources/contribute/contr_cod.md

 # Contributing to codes

 I assume you already have a local git repository of the package.
-If you do not have that yet, follow [this instruction](use_git.md).
+If you do not have that yet, follow [these instructions](use_git.md).

 You should also have the environment ready, following [this tutorial](prep_env.md).

 I can't tell you how to write good python code, because I am not great at all.
-However, [this](https://peps.python.org/pep-0020/) should be able to.
+However, [this](https://peps.python.org/pep-0020/) should be help.

 After making your changes, make sure that you test the code with our existing tests powered by [pytest](https://docs.pytest.org),